ARCHER2-HPC/archer2-docs/docs/end-of-service-2026/data.md

 If you do not already have access to NSCDS/EPCCfs, you should ask your project PI or project manager to request access via the [ARCHER2 Service Desk](https://www.archer2.ac.uk/support-access/servicedesk.html).

+!!! important "Only available to projects running beyond ARCHER2"
+    Only projects with national HPC allocations running beyond the end of ARCHER2 will be granted access to NSCDS/EPCCfs.
+Projects that finish at or before the end of ARCHER2 should ensure they have moved all data off the system before it ends.

 ### Location of directories on NSCDS/EPCCfs